rohitghosh/rohitghosh.github.io/about.md

 I focus mostly on R&D areas in computer vision part of Deep Learning.
 In addition to vision, I also keenly follow developments in reinforcement learning (mostly related to trading strategies).
 Also, on weekends, I am mostly playing either playing tennis or at swimming pool.
 An avid Hindi music buff, I like to read on varied topics, and keep a tab on the newest breakthroughs.
 Hence, a varied lot of topics in the [blog](https://rohitghosh.github.io/).

-In case you plan to collaborate or want help in DL, feel free to write to me  rohitghosh177 [at] gmail [dot] com

 #### Publications